Skip to Main Content

 Introduction

-Lake County Public Library serves the residents and visitors of Lake County.
-Our Collection Development Policy is meant to provide guidance for the selection and evaluation of materials ensuring that we provide collections that are relevant and to the Lake County community.
-We also want our collections to be adaptable to changes within the community.
+Lake County Public Library (“LCPL”) serves the residents and visitors of Lake County.
+The Collection Development Policy is meant to provide guidance for the selection and evaluation of materials ensuring that LCPL provides collections that are relevant to its mission and current.

-A notable collection is our Colorado Mountain History Collection.
+LCPL's collections serve the informational, educational, cultural, and recreational needs of the community.
+LCPL’s collections include a variety of formats for children, young adults, adults, and Spanish speakers.
+LCPL is pleased to maintain the Colorado Mountain History Collection (“CMHC”).
 This collection includes books, manuscripts, newspapers, ephemera, audio/visual materials and photographs related to the history of Lake County and surrounding regions.
-A majority of this collection is non-circulating, however a large-scale digitization project is underway.
+While this is a non-circulating collection, it is available for viewing by the public.
+A continuing large-scale digitization project is utilized to make more of this information easily accessible online.
 The digital collection can be viewed here.

 Selection philosophy

-In support of our Mission and Values we endorse American Library Association’s Library Bill of Rights and statement on Freedom to Read.
-We strive to develop collections that covers a wide depth and breadth of topics and represents the diversity of our community.
+In support of LCPL’s Mission and Values, we endorse the American Library Association’s Library Bill of Rights and its statement on Freedom to Read.
+We strive to develop collections that cover a wide depth and breadth of topics and represent the diversity of our community.
 When selecting materials, we consider the following:

-• Current needs of the collection and alignment with our strategic initiatives
+• Needs of the collection and alignment with LCPL strategic initiatives; and

 The library generally does not purchase self-published books for the collection.
 Exceptions may be made at the discretion of the director based on the following criteria: